Tesla, Inc.: Research

 Tesla invests in lithium-ion battery research.
-Starting in 2016, the company established a 5-year battery research and development partnership at Dalhousie University in Nova Scotia, Canada, with lead researcher Jeff Dahn.
-Tesla acquired two battery companies: Maxwell Technologies, acquired for over $200 million – but sold in 2021 and Hibar Systems.
+In 2016, the company established a 5-year battery research and development partnership at Dalhousie University in Nova Scotia, Canada, with lead researcher Jeff Dahn.
+Tesla acquired Maxwell Technologies for over $200 million – and sold in 2021.
+It also acquired Hibar Systems.
+Tesla purchased several battery manufacturing patent applications from Springpower International, a small Canadian battery company.